flatterlr/face/README.txt

 This is a FACEbook project where I intend to create a wall of faces that stare at the user's mouse.
+Current version is online here: http://lucasflatter.com/face/